mseifert9/Javascript-Dynamic-Loading-and-Version-Control/README.md

     It returns timestamp information for the files in directories specified

 **The Namespace**
-    I use the com.mseifert namespace.
-In addition to this namespace, I add two global variables as shortcuts:
+    This project uses the com.mseifert namespace.
+In addition to this namespace, two global variables are used as shortcuts:
     $msRoot = com.mseifert
     $ms = $msRoot.common